 These instructions will remove the stain.
 After the stain is gone, wash as normal, according to care instructions.
 Remember, always test in inconspicuous spot for colorfastness if this is the first time you are washing this item.

 Fresh blood stains are fairly easy to remove.
-Spray with Branch Basics All-Purpose and let sit a few minutes, then rinse with cold water.
+Spray with stain remover and let sit a few minutes, then rinse with cold water.
 If possible, put the stain under the tap and let the cold water run through it.
 If on carpet or furniture, use a clean white cloth to blot the stain, spray with the soap and lightly agitate.
 Blot with cold water only, as hot water will cause it to set.
 Keep working until stain is gone.
-For dried blood, spray with All-Purpose and let sit for 5 – 10 minutes.
+For dried blood, spray with stain remover and let sit for 5 – 10 minutes.
 Soak in cold water, agitate, and repeat if necessary.

 INK & MARKERS

-Spray the stain with All-Purpose, let it sit for 3-5 minutes, then wipe with a damp towel.
+Spray the stain with stain remover, let it sit for 3-5 minutes, then wipe with a damp towel.

-When you don’t know what the stain is, just spray with Branch Basics All-Purpose, let sit 5 – 10 minutes and then perhaps soak in cold water.
+When you don’t know what the stain is, just spray stain remover, let sit 5 – 10 minutes and then perhaps soak in cold water.
 Gently agitate fabric and rinse.
 Repeat if necessary or move to a more complicated approach.
 Older stains typically benefit from soaking.
-Spot treat the stain, then submerge entire garment in water to cover with 1 t.
-Branch Basics Concentrate.
+Spot treat the stain, then submerge entire garment in water to cover.
 Soak from 15 minutes to overnight – the tougher the stain, the longer the soak.
 After soaking, wash in washer.

 GENERAL FOOD STAINS